 Prepare your tea kettle or teapot

 The Republic of Tea advises filling your classic tea kettle or electric tea kettle with fresh, cold water and heat to a rolling boil—unless you’re making green tea or 100 percent white tea.
 In that case, stop short of boiling to avoid “cooking” the delicate tea.
 While there’s a bit of a learning curve involved in how to steep tea, keep in mind that tea should be a sensory experience filled with aroma and flavor.
 If tea is placed into water that is too hot, it can become flat.
 If you’d rather serve your tea in a teapot, many experts recommend first swishing some hot water around in the pot until the pot is warm to the touch.
 Then, dump the water out and add your tea.
 Preheating the teapot prevents it from cracking when it’s abruptly introduced to a change in temperature.
-Learn how you can cook with tea in addition to just drinking it.

 To strike the right balance, use one level teaspoon of tea leaves or one tea bag for every eight-ounce cup of heated water.
 If you want your tea stronger, don’t steep it longer.
 Instead, add more tea leaves or an extra bag.
 Don’t bother buying bottled tea—it’s more expensive and commercial brews can have more grams of sugar than a soda or slice of pie.
-Don’t miss which tea may be suited best for you mood.

 Mind the steeping time